 NEW [Grown without pesticide]

 The tea’s intense unique fragrances are as floral as they are fruity.
 It is a warm fragrance, characteristic of kama-iri cha and woody notes.
 As the tea begins to cool, we find creamy. berry nuances.
+Classic steamed notes of grilled chestnuts also sometimes appear.

 The infusion is light and fluid, despite the intense aromas that are consistent with those in the nose.
 It has a dry, mineral impression.